Tejass-07/CODSOFT/README.md

 ![CodSoft Logo](https://www.codsoft.in/logo.png)

-## Internship Details

-- **Date:** 14/08/2023
-- **ID:** CS07WX43672
+Date : 29/07/2024
+ID:CS11WX356755

+Dear,
-Dear Tejas Shirsath,
+Tejas Santosh Shirsath

-Congratulations!
-We are delighted to offer you the "Java Programming" internship position at **CodSoft**.
-We are excited about your decision to join our team.
+We would like to congratulate you on being selected for the “ Java Programming” virtual internship position with “CodSoft”.
+We at CodSoft are excited that you will join our team.

-The internship is scheduled for a duration of 4 weeks, starting from August 15, 2023, to September 15, 2023.
-This internship is designed to provide you with valuable educational opportunities, focusing on learning, skill development, and gaining practical knowledge.
+The duration of the internship will be of 4 weeks, starting from 01 August 2024 to 31 August 2024.

-## Internship Expectations
+The internship is an educational opportunity for you hence the primary focus is on learning and developing new skills and gaining hands-on knowledge.
+We believe that you will perform all your tasks/projects.

-During the internship, we expect you to engage fully in all assigned tasks, giving your best effort to each one.
-You will be provided with clear and reasonable instructions that you are required to follow.
+As an intern, we expect you to perform all assigned tasks to the best of your ability and follow any lawful and reasonable instructions provided to you.

-## Conclusion

-We believe that this internship experience will contribute significantly to your growth.
-We look forward to working together and assisting you in achieving your career aspirations.
+We are confident that this internship will be a valuable experience for you, we look forward to working with you and helping you achieve your career goals.
+By accepting this offer, you commit to executing assigned tasks diligently and ensuring excellence in all aspects of your work.

-Best of luck!
+Best of Luck!

-Thank you,
+Thank You!

-Founder
-CodSoft

 Website: [www.codsoft.in](https://www.codsoft.in)
 Email: contact@codsoft.in